 For those who don’t know, Pelican is an industry leader in tough, dependable cases for storing and protecting everything from camera equipment and laptops to guns and drones.
 Therefore, the jump to hard-sided coolers was a logical progression.
 Like the venerable Yeti Roadie above, Pelican’s 20QT Elite here is a lower-capacity option for day trips on the water, strapping to the back of an ATV, and other short outings away from home.
 Stacked up against the Roadie, the Pelican is $50 cheaper (albeit with slightly less storage) but comes with functional extras like integrated cup holders, easier-to-use latches, and a more robust carry handle.
 We also like the unique assortment of multi-toned colorways that add a nice dose of flair.

 Why do we rank the Roadie above the Pelican?
 The biggest compromises are quality and performance: While the rotomolded Roadie is lauded for its impressive ice retention and undeniably top-shelf build, the injection-molded Pelican is a step down in all-out durability and cooling capabilities (ice retention is listed at an unimpressive two days, although that should be plenty given the small size).
 And it’s worth noting that neither the Roadie nor the Pelican has a drain plug, which can make dumping melted ice a bit of an involved process.
 That said, if you’re looking for a portable option for day trips, the Pelican’s compact design and reasonable price make it a competitive Yeti alternative.
-For personal use and those who work outside all day—including rescue personnel and construction workers—Pelican sells a smaller and lighter 14-quart model for $120.
+For personal use and those who work outside all day—including rescue personnel and construction workers—Pelican sells smaller and lighter 8-quart ($70) and 14-quart ($120) capacities.

 See the Pelican 20QT Elite